AugustoKark/Detector_Caidad_KARK/README.md

 ## INTRODUCTION

-In short: When a fall is detected the app will send an SMS to the configured emergency phone number.
+When a fall is detected the app will send an SMS to the configured emergency phone number.

 ## USER GUIDE